-Family and Community New student and family population coming to school due to consolidation.
-We Engagement: Summarize the family and have a population of families that have needs outside the school.
-Increase community engagement trends and patterns parent engagement and attendance at meetings through possible incentives observed by the team while completing this and rewards. section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Family and Community We have a population of families that have needs outside the school.
+Engagement:Summarize the family and Increase parent engagement and attendance at meetings through community engagement trends and possible incentives and rewards.
+Focus on growing our community patterns observed by the team while partners and supportive events with their participation.
+Frequent completing this section of the report. communication (Shout points, newsletters, Social Media, website) will What are the important trends and be a focus. patterns that will support the identification of student, teacher, and leader needs?

-Supportive Learning Offer professional learning to new teacher and teacher new to school.

-Environment:Summarize the supportive Collaborative planning periods have been established for discussion and

-learning environment trends and patterns feedback.
+Supportive Learning Environment:Summarize the supportive learning environment trends and patterns observed by the team while completing this section of the report.
+What are the Offer professional learning to new teacher and teacher new to school.
+Collaborative planning periods have been established for discussion and feedback.
+Monthly vertical planning will be implemented at the end of each faculty meeting. important trends and patterns that will support the identification of student, teacher, and leader needs?

-observed by the team while completing this

-section of the report.
-What are the

-important trends and patterns that will

-support the identification of student,

-teacher, and leader needs?

-Demographic and Financial:Summarize the Consolidated funding makes funding flexible and additional funds added for demographic and financial trends and spending support.
-Rural population at school needs specific support.
-Explore patterns observed by the team while needs in community and perspective and viewpoint of student and family completing this section of the report.
-What homelife and levels of poverty. are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Demographic and Financial:Summarize Consolidated funding makes funding flexible and additional funds the demographic and financial trends and added for spending support.
+Rural population at school needs specific patterns observed by the team while support.
+Explore needs in community and perspective and viewpoint of completing this section of the report. student and family home life and levels of poverty.
+Funds will help to What are the important trends and funds MTSS and IS position and Kelly para positions. patterns that will support the identification of student, teacher, and leader needs?